cloudcafetech/k8s-terraform/rke2/README.md

-# Kubernetes on Google Cloud using Kubeadm and Terraform
+# Kubernetes on Google Cloud using RKE2 and Terraform

 ## Installing tools